 University of Maryland Men's soccer Program Recruiting and Coaching Personnel

-If you're looking to get recruited it is critical to know who to talk to - and NCSA has got the information you need.
-The Head Coach of the University of Maryland Men's Soccer program is Sasho Cirovski.
-Additional key staff are:
+If you're hoping to get recruited it is critical to understand who to get in front of - and NCSA has got the details you'll need.
+The Director of Men's Soccer Operations of the University of Maryland Men's Soccer program is Jake Pace.
+Other essential staff are:

-- Assitant Coach Scott Buete
+- Assistant Men's Soccer Coach Scott Buete

-- Assistant Coach Brian Rowland
+- Associate Head Men's Soccer Coach Brian Rowland

 Build a Free NCSA Profile to Begin Connecting with Coaches